gruntwork-io/docs/docs/intro/overview/prerequisites.md

 If you purchase the Reference Architecture, it is delivered in [Terragrunt](https://terragrunt.gruntwork.io/), our open source wrapper around Terraform which allows you to

-1. Separate your monolithic terraform state files into smaller ones to speed up your plans and applies
+1. Separate your monolithic Terraform state files into smaller ones to speed up your plans and applies
 2. Keep your infrastructure code DRY

 See [How to Manage Multiple Environments with Terraform](https://blog.gruntwork.io/how-to-manage-multiple-environments-with-terraform-32c7bc5d692) and our [Terragrunt Quick start](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/) documentation for more details.